 5. Introducing Habits as Design Intervention

 With these guiding principles, we began to form a more concrete idea of our solution and how it might be developed into a fully functioning product.
-We realized that these two concepts were related through the development and practice of healthy habits, and moved forward developing a solution around combatting low self esteem by creating healthy habits.
+We found that these two concepts were related through the development and practice of healthy habits, and moved forward with developing a solution around combatting low self esteem by creating healthy habits.

 6. Exploring User Workflows and Key Features